 We may not have identified all patents, published applications or published literature that affect our business either by blocking our ability to commercialize our products and drug candidates, by preventing the patentability of one or more aspects of our products and drug candidates to us or our licensors or co-owners, or by covering the same or similar technologies that may affect our ability to market our products and drug candidates.
 For example, we (or the licensor of a drug candidate to us) may not have conducted a patent clearance search to identify potentially obstructing third party patents.
 Moreover, patent applications in the United States are maintained in confidence for up to 18 months after their filing.
 In some cases, however, patent applications remain confidential in the U.S. Patent and Trademark Office, or the USPTO, for the entire time prior to issuance as a U.S. patent.
-Patent application of discoveries in the scientific or patent literature often lags behind actual discoveries.
-We cannot be certain that we or our licensors or co-owners were the first to invent, or the first to file, patent applications or if we were the first to invent the technology that is the subject of our patent applications.
+Patent applications filed in countries outside of the United States are not typically published until at least 18 months from their first filing date.
+Similarly, publication of discoveries in the scientific or patent literature often lags behind actual discoveries.
+We cannot be certain that we or our licensors or co-owners were the first to invent, or the first to file, patent applications covering our products and drug candidates.
+We also may not know if our competitors filed patent applications for technology covered by our pending applications or if we were the first to invent the technology that is the subject of our patent applications.
 Competitors may have filed patent applications or received patents and may obtain additional patents and proprietary rights that block or compete with our patents.